jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 Object resources support the Standard Resource Options.
 Other options are dependent on the loader hook specified.

-#### 'default' Loader Options
+#### 'default' Object Loader Options

 The following options are specific to the object resource 'default' loader hook; similar custom loader hooks should support these as well, unless the implementation and use case do not require them:

 * "visible" – [optional, boolean, default is false] – Specifies that the object is made visible in the space at startup using the object's own position data; otherwise the object is a "layout object" and is made invisible in the space at startup and must be placed into the space using a layout (see also, Area  Layouts below)

-* "collision-detection" - [optional, boolean, default is true] – Specifies if collision detection is on for the object.
+* "collision-detection" - [optional, boolean, default is true] – Specifies if collision detection is on for the object

-* "mesh-name-filter" - [optional, string or array of strings] – Specifies one or more submeshes of the object which will be imported; filtering out other submeshes
+* "mesh-name-filter" - [optional, string or array of strings, default is no filter] – Specifies one or more submeshes of the object which will be imported; filtering out other submeshes

 * "loader-plugin" – [required if the object file type is not ".babylon", otherwise do not use, string containing a file extension, default is ".babylon"] – Used to specify the Babylon.js object loading plugin to use by file name extension; currently supported loader plugin values include:
 	 - ".obj"